Remi-LEE/Model-Selection/README.md

 # Model-Selection
-Simulation code for replicate the model selection method testing
+Simulation code for replicating the model selection method testing